 THE CONFERENCE IS ITAR RESTRICTED

 U.S. Citizenship or U.S. Permanent Resident, Green Card Holder Verification is Required of all Attendees and Militarily Critical Technical Data Agreement Certification Form DD2345 is required of Non-Government Attendees.
-More information can be found on the Registration page.
+More information can be found on the Registration Information page.

 About the Composites, Materials & Structures (CMS) Conference